MicrosoftDocs/dynamics-365-fraud-protection/content/protect-experience.md

 - [Integrate with the Dynamics 365 Fraud Protection APIs](integrate-real-time-api.md) and pass 'Protect' for the AssessmentType field in Purchase, Signup, and CustomFraudEvaluation API events.
 - Honor the Dynamics 356 Fraud Protection merchant rule decision to either approve or reject those same events.
-- Optionally, enlist in the [transaction acceptance booster](transaction-acceptance-booster.md) program.

 ## Features
 The Protect experience in Dynamics 365 Fraud Protection provides the features that are described in the following topics: